One Week in Laos: The Best Laos Itinerary

 If you are traveling from overseas then you will likely arrive at Luang Prabang International Airport (LPQ).
 The airport is located 4 km (2.5 miles) northeast of the city.

-You can fly direct to Luang Prabang from a select number of major Southeast Asian airports, Hanoi and Bangkok specifically, and if you are traveling from further afield you will likely transfer at one of these airports.
+You can fly directly to Luang Prabang from a select number of major Southeast Asian airports, Hanoi and Bangkok specifically, and if you are traveling from further afield you will likely transfer at one of these airports.

 Where to stay in Luang Prabang